 They may eat the odd fish here and there, but they won’t make it a habit to attack their smaller tankmates.
 However, you cannot trust angelfish to behave.
 If your angelfish share their tank with smaller fish, you must assume that the angelfish will eventually eat the smaller fish.

 If you are interested, here is an article where I discussed the best and worst angelfish tankmates.
-In there, you’ll find what species angelfish will probably ignore eating.
+In there, you’ll find what species of angelfish will probably ignore eating.
 These will perfectly fit in your aquarium.

 Do Angelfish Eat Snails?